 Each player who uses the Mt.
 Mac Tennis Courts for tennis and/or pickleball during the summer requires a season pass.
 All season pass proceeds support court maintenance.
-If you purchase a 2018 season pass, contact Carly at firstname.lastname@example.org for the court combination and to pick up your shoe tag.
+Season’s passes for the 2019 summer season will be available in the new year.
+For further information, please contact email@example.com.

 Mt.
 Mac Tennis Courts

 The Mt Mac courts were built in 2000 thanks to the efforts of Jerry Wald, who put together various sources of funding.

 There was never a City budget item for care of the Mt Mac courts.
 The City (or YTG) did not provide any annual funding to take care of the courts.
 Care and maintenance activities such as crack filling, snow and mud removal, windscreens and net repair were done by volunteers with costs borne by individuals.

 Tennis Yukon advocated for dedicated maintenance funds, including re-surfacing money, but this was rejected by the City in 2008, 2009, and 2010.
 Tennis Yukon was not eligible to receive any funding as merely a user group.
 In order to finance the re-surfacing in 2011, Tennis Yukon had to undertake to lease the courts.
 After looking at several examples across Canada, Tennis Yukon proposed a public/non-profit partnership with the City of Whitehorse.
 A lease to this effect was signed in July 2011.
 The City remains the owner and Tennis Yukon manages the courts.
 The re-surfacing money was then provided by Community Development Fund ($20K), Lotteries ($8K), City of Whitehorse Recreation Fund ($15K), and Tennis Yukon ($5K).